-Editing theme colors
+Editing named colors

-To display the named color in the COLOR EDITOR so it can be edited choose from the menu in the COLOR EDITOR or drag & drop the color from the Color Line onto the COLOR EDITOR.
+There are three ways to display the color in the COLOR EDITOR so it can be edited:

+- Choose from the menu in the COLOR EDITOR. - Or right click on the color on the COLOR LINE and choose EDIT from the menu that appears. - Or drag & drop a color from the COLOR LINE onto the COLOR EDITOR.